This article was updated in October 2023 to reflect the most recent industry developments.

 You’ll instead benefit from identifying the smallest possible viable audience (H/T to Seth Godin) and super-delighting them through compelling, frequent engagement.
 Keep your presence fresh and unique enough to stick in the minds of both current customers and those who might reach out later.

-Tips for a Renewable Energy Startup Marketing Plan
+Tips for a Renewable Energy Startup Clean Economy Marketing Plan

 Renewable energy startups are market disruptors.
 Big problems and a small budget come with the territory.
-Keeping an eye on the reaction of disrupted incumbents to your disruption will help strengthen your cleantech business marketing strategy against the predictable blowback – before it happens.
+Keeping an eye on the reaction of disrupted incumbents to your disruption will help strengthen your cleantech public relations strategy against the predictable blowback – before it happens.

 The clean economy sectors face a paradox: People are coming up with brilliant product advancements and engineering solutions, but their public case making techniques lag significantly behind.
 This is the gap that a strong cleantech PR strategy can fill.